trongbang86/ProjectJS/README.md

 ### Model View Controller
 This project follows the MVC architecture with the key directories listed below:

 - frontend/views: Where views are defined.
-The current templating engine being used is [Handlebars](http://handlebarsjs.com/).
+The current templating engine being used is [Handlebars].
 - server/models: the model part
 - server/routes: the controller part